 Reduce building costs: If you purchase a house and land package, the more the property is worth, the more stamp duty you will pay.
 Reducing the cost of building your property could help save you thousands.

 Contact your state government: They will be able to give you the right information for your area and let you know what factors will affect how much you pay in stamp duty.

 To get an idea about how much stamp duty you may have to pay, you can try the online State Custodians Stamp Duty Calculator.
-To help you with your home purchase calculations, you can also give our friendly Lending Specialist team a call on 13 72 62 or leave your details here and they will contact you to discuss your options.
+You can also give our friendly Lending Specialist team a call on 13 72 62 or leave your details here and they will contact you to discuss your options.